umardar8/fanz.ai/README.md

 # **FANz.ai Project**

 ## **Objective:**
-Develop the next version of Blinx with AI based recommendation system that browses all the available content and shows the best performing content.
+Developing a infortainment content platform with AI based recommendation system that browses all the available content and shows the best performing content.

 ## **Content:**
 - **Health:**